brianbancroft/OpenCanadaGeoData/README.md

 * [Gatineau](http://www.gatineau.ca/donneesouvertes/donnees_ouvertes_en.aspx)

 ### New Brunswick
 This past April, the Premier of New Brunswick [News Release](http://www2.gnb.ca/content/gnb/en/news/news_release.2016.04.0334.html).
 You can see their young [data catalogue](http://www.snb.ca/geonb1/e/DC/catalogue-E.asp) is at its starting stages.
 With luck it will flourish as time goes by.
+I need to be bilingual here as well.

 ### Nova Scotia
 [Data Catalogue](https://data.novascotia.ca/)